 Managing a care home facility carries the duty of ensuring standards are met and procedures understood.
-Use the Churches Fire check list to make sure fire safety measures are being followed in your care home.
+Use the Churches Fire & Security check list to make sure fire safety measures are being followed in your care home.

 1. Passive Fire Protection